-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: African Americans • War of 1812.
+In addition, it is included in the Virginia Department of Historic Resources series list.
 A significant historical month for this entry is February 1815.

 Location.
-37° 25.87′ N, 77° 19.038′ W. Marker is near Varina, Virginia, in Henrico County.
+37° 25.87′ N, 77° 19.038′ W. Marker is near Richmond, Virginia, in Henrico County.
 Marker is at the intersection of New Market Road (Virginia Route 5) and New Market Heights Lane, on the left when traveling east on New Market Road.
 Touch for map.
-Marker is in this post office area: Henrico VA 23231, United States of America.
+Marker is at or near this postal address: 3616 New Market Rd, Henrico VA 23231, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Battle of New Market Heights (within shouting distance of this marker); New Market Road (approx. half a mile away); George Thorpe (approx. 0.7 miles away); New Market Heights (approx. half a mile away); a different marker also named New Market Heights (approx. 0.6 miles away); George Thorpe (approx. 0.7 New Market Heights (approx. 0.7 miles away); Proposed First University in English America (approx. 0.7 miles away).
-Touch for a list and map of all markers in Varina.
+Battle of New Market Heights (within shouting distance of this marker); New Market Road (approx. half a mile away); New Market Heights (approx. half a mile away); a different marker also named New Market Heights (approx. half a mile away); a different marker also named New Market Heights (approx. 0.6 miles away); George Thorpe (approx. 0.7 New Market Heights (approx. 0.7 miles away); Proposed First University in English America (approx. 0.7 miles away).
+Touch for a list and map of all markers in Richmond.